python/cpython/Doc/library/urllib.parse.rst

    ``#``, ``@``, or ``:`` will raise a :exc:`ValueError`.
 If the URL is
    decomposed before parsing, no error will be raised.

-   Following the specification in `WHATWG`_ which updates RFC 3986, ASCII newline ``\n``, ``\r`` and tab ``\t`` characters are stripped from the url.
+   Following the `WHATWG spec`_ that updates RFC 3986, ASCII newline ``\n``, ``\r`` and tab ``\t`` characters are stripped from the url.

    .. versionchanged:: 3.6